-: SUBAREA TASK STATEMENT KNOWLEDGE STATEMENT Α. Product and Workstation T14.
+SUBAREA TASK STATEMENT KNOWLEDGE STATEMENT A. Product and Workstation T14.
 Prepare workstation according to type of cosmetology service to be performed on client.
 K27.
 Knowledge of types of products/equipment to be used and that are available during each type of cosmetology service.
 Preparation (5%) T18.
 Prepare hair products by using Board of Barbering and Cosmetology approved methods when mixing chemicals.
 K24.
 Knowledge of Board of Barbering and Cosmetology approved methods used to mix hair chemical products.
-Pr Hair Service Preparation (8%) T15.
+B. Hair Service Preparation (8%) T15.
 Prepare client for cosmetology service by draping client prior to service to protect from product(s).
 K25.
 Knowledge of methods used to protect client during cosmetology services.
 T16.
 Perform cleansing of client's hair by removing residue (e.g., natural oil, product) from hair to facilitate service process.
-K21.
-Knowledge of methods used to cleanse client's hair prior to performing services.
 K22.
-Knowledge of products used to cleanse client's hair.
-K26.
-Knowledge of products used to protect client during cosmetology services.
 T17.
 Prepare client's hair prior to service by sectioning hair for control during procedure(s).
 K23.
 Knowledge of methods used to section client's hair before service.